Listening Script Vocabulary

 J: No, it's not that.
 Everyone needs to be able to communicate independently with their colleagues.
 But what's missing is the support.
 Support given when employees start on a new schedule or take leave for personal development is vital.
 The important thing is that this support is shown right from the start so that the team understands immediately that management is in favour of the change.
 Of course, the support can come in many forms – an official written statement or through positive general interactions with the team.

 T: Right.
 And to come back to you, Peter.
-You mentioned that accommodating the needs to both flexible workers and the team was vital.
+You mentioned that accommodating the needs of both flexible workers and the team was vital.
 What else should managers be doing?

 P: Well, managers not only have to support their employees, they also have to recognise the culture of the company.
 Flexible working may not always be appropriate for all companies – in fact, it could be destructive to some small businesses.